Lisa Hickey, CEO of the Good Men Project, talks about her recent adventures with Lyme Disease and what a forced leave of absence has taught her.

 Saturday parts of my face and neck went numb.
 Back to ER.
 They released me after extensive several teams of doctors still thought that the swelling was causing the nerves to pinch which was causing the numbness.
 I rationalized away with them that it was no big deal—“it’s just a little numb.”
 I could still work.
 Why worry?

 Until Sunday morning, when I woke up, took a drink of water and couldn’t swallow it.
-This wasn’t a kind of “hard-to-swallow” that happens when you are trying to eat with a bad sore throat.
+This wasn’t a kind of “hard-to-swallow” that happens when you are trying to eat applesauce with a really bad sore throat.
 This was unable to swallow like the water would get halfway down my throat and suddenly explode.
 A doctor later told me “you weren’t swallowing the water, you were aspirating it.”

 This time at ER, there was a newfound urgency in finding out exactly what was causing a complete meltdown.
 My voice was changing to an entirely different octave than usual.
 I couldn’t lift my arms.
 My face was becoming asymmetrical.
 A doctor took this funny looking tube thing that curled up around my head, up one nostril and out my mouth.
 When it was done the doctor said gravely “Your vocal chords are completely paralyzed.”